ziquanliu/CVPR2023-TWINS/README.md

 ## Description
 The AT_cifar and AT_high_res_data are the baseline AT for CIFAR10/100 and high-resolution image data (Caltech, CUB, Stanford-Dogs).
 The proposed method is in TWINS_cifar and TWINS_high_res_data.
+We use the pre-trained model in https://github.com/microsoft/robust-models-transfer.

 ### Citation